panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 ### 4.4 Radio buttons

-To bind a group of radio buttons apply to the group the same `v-model` binding.
+To bind a group of radio buttons apply to the group the same the same bus binding `v-model="option"`:

 ```html
 <input type="radio" v-model="option" value="a" />